JanssenProject/home/CONTRIBUTING.md

   You believe you found a problem in a project and you want to discuss and get it fixed, creating an issue this type is the best way to do so.
 It gets labeled as `bug` automatically.

+- **Development item**:

+  This type of issue provides tracking mechanism for development effort.
+It should be opened by developers want to contribute code to Janssen.
+It has helpful information that helps developer make high-quality contributions.
+This type of issue will be marked with 'tracker' label automatically.

 - **Feature request**: